Origin of serrateClassical Latin serratus from serra, a saw

 - Having a saw-toothed edge or margin notched with toothlike projections: serrate leaves.

-- Having or forming a row of small, sharp, projections resembling the teeth of a saw.
+- Forming a row of small sharp projections resembling the teeth of a saw: serrate teeth.

 Origin of serrateLatin serrātus saw-shaped from serra saw